Greater Tortue Ahmeyim set to supercharge growth

 “Salt domes formed in the Triassic, and substantial carbonate layers appeared during the Jurassic, mainly in the basin’s eastern part.
 It covers nearly 200,000 square kilometres, including about 100,000 offshore and we’ve drilled 90 wells so far, leading to 12 oil and gas discoveries.”

-The GTA gas field, straddling the maritime border between Mauritania and Senegal, sits in depths of 2,800 meters, with each nation holding an equal share of its estimated 25 to 50 trillion cubic feet (TcF) of resources.
+The GTA gas field, straddling the maritime border between Mauritania and Senegal, sits in depths of 2,800 metres, with each nation holding an equal share of its estimated 25 to 50 trillion cubic feet (TcF) of resources.

 On the Mauritanian side, the field lies within Block C8 of the coastal basin, managed by BP alongside partners Kosmos and Mauritania’s Société Mauritanienne des Hydrocarbures (SMH).
 Across the Senegalese border, BP collaborates with Kosmos and Senegal’s national oil company, PETROSEN, to bring the field’s immense potential to fruition.

-Notably, GTA’s Phase 1 infrastructure, at 2,850 meters, marks the deepest subsea development on the African continent – a technological feat that has earned it the designation of National Project of Strategic Importance from the presidents of both Mauritania and Senegal.
+Notably, GTA’s Phase 1 infrastructure, at 2,850 metres, marks the deepest subsea development on the African continent – a technological feat that has earned it the designation of National Project of Strategic Importance from the presidents of both Mauritania and Senegal.

-Closer to the coast, around 70 kilometres from Nouakchott in shallower depths of 300 meters, another offshore field holds between 1.2 TcF and 2 TcF of gas, complemented by an oil basin with an estimated 200m barrels.
+Closer to the coast, around 70 kilometres from Nouakchott in shallower depths of 300 metres, another offshore field holds between 1.2 TcF and 2 TcF of gas, complemented by an oil basin with an estimated 200m barrels.

 SMH is currently evaluating development options to align with the priorities of Mauritania’s National Gas Master Plan, ensuring that each resource is leveraged in accordance with national goals.